Are you feeling stuck, unmotivated and uninspired? Take your ego mind out of the equation!

 Irritation, anger, joy, happiness, boredom, anxiety, sadness, whatever is there, allow whatever it is to simply arise.
 Acknowledge and label the emotion as it arises.
 Watch it as it slowly dissipates without any attempt to push it away.

-This practice will begin to give you a new perspective on how you notice and allow whatever experience is wanting to arise.
+This practice will give you a new perspective on how you notice and allow whatever experience is wanting to arise.

 Over time and practice, you will gain some facility over allowing your experiences to simply arise, be noticed, felt and experienced without resistance or judgment.